jayasriiii/Feedback-data-pipeline/README.md

 # Feedback Data Pipeline (Azure + Python)

+## Problem

+User feedback data is stored in raw JSON format in Azure Blob Storage.
+This data is unstructured and not directly useful for analytics.

-## Overview
+## Solution

-This project is a simple data pipeline that processes user feedback stored in Azure Blob Storage.
+This project builds a simple data pipeline that:

-It:
+1. Reads raw feedback data from Azure Blob Storage
+2. Processes and enriches the data
+3. Stores cleaned data in a separate container

+## What this pipeline actually does

-* Reads raw JSON feedback files from a container
+* Reads JSON files from `raw-feedback`
+* Calculates:

-* Processes the data (adds metadata like feedback length)
+  * feedback length
+  * processing status
-* Writes processed data to another container
+* Writes updated JSON to `processed-feedback`

+## Example

+### Input

+{
+"feedback": "Good service"
+}

+### Output

+{
+"feedback": "Good service",
+"feedback_length": 12,
+"processed": true
+}

 ## Tech Stack

 * Python
-* Flask (for API)
+* Flask
 * Azure Blob Storage

-## Architecture

-Raw Container → Processing Script → Processed Container

-## Features
+## How it works

-* Automated data processing
-* JSON transformation
-* Cloud storage integration
+1. Flask API triggers the pipeline
+2. Python script reads blobs
+3. Data is processed in-memory
+4. Updated data is written back to Azure

 ## How to Run

-1. Clone the repo

-2. Install dependencies:
-   pip install -r requirements.txt
+pip install -r requirements.txt python app.py

-3. Run:
-   python app.py

 ## Future Improvements

-* Add validation
+* Add error handling
 * Add logging
+* Automate with Azure Functions
-* Add dashboard
+* Add dashboard (Streamlit)
-* Deploy on Azure

 ## Author